waley-code/c_programming/README.md

 # C Programing Language

-This program prints the Table of Fahrenheit temperatures and their centigrade or celcius equivalents.
+This repository contains programs written in C programming language

+The Book used in studying

+THE C PROGRAMMING LANGUAGE (by Brian Kernighan and Dennis Ritchie)

-Author: Adeosun Oyewale Oluwapelumi
+Author: <strong>Adeosun Oyewale Oluwapelumi</strong>

 ### Variables and Arithmethic
     1. fahrenheit_celcius.c